 If you have any questions about the survey itself, ask the surveyor to talk you through it.
 As you’ve already paid for the survey, this won’t cost extra.

-You can’t rule out the possibility of counting your losses and walking away from the property.
 Ultimately, it will come down to what you can afford so it’s imperative you remain realistic and don’t become blinded by a house you’ve fallen in love with.